Is it Time to Update Your Estate Plan?

 The Human Element

-Steps to Creating an Effective Estate Plan:
+Steps to Creating an Effective Estate Plan

-1. Start with the end in mind: Envision the outcomes you want.
+• Start with the end in mind: Envision the outcomes you want.
 Consider scenarios such as your death, your spouse’s death, both of you dying simultaneously, or a family disaster.
 For each scenario, specify the desired distribution of assets and who will control them at various stages.

-2. Determine your desired results: Share your envisioned outcomes with a competent estate planner.
+• Determine your desired results: Share your envisioned outcomes with a competent estate planner.
 They can offer insights and help refine your goals, ensuring the plan aligns with your desired results.

-3. Make a decision: Based on the input from your estate planner, choose a course of action that best achieves your goals.
+• Make a decision: Based on the input from your estate planner, choose a course of action that best achieves your goals.

-4. Implement the plan: Once decisions are made, formalize the plan.
+• Implement the plan: Once decisions are made, formalize the plan.
 This step is straightforward, as the groundwork—thinking through goals and possibilities—has already been completed.

-Regularly Revisit Your Plan:
+Regularly Revisit Your Plan

-Is the plan likely to deliver the outcomes you currently want?
+• Is the plan likely to deliver the outcomes you currently want?

-This article is limited to the dissemination of general information about Modera’s investment advisory and financial planning services that is not suitable for everyone.
+This material is limited to the dissemination of general information about Modera’s investment advisory and financial planning services that is not suitable for everyone.
 Nothing herein should be interpreted or construed as investment advice nor as legal, tax or accounting advice nor as personalized financial planning, tax planning or wealth management advice.
 For legal, tax and accounting-related matters, we recommend you seek the advice of a qualified attorney or accountant.
-This article is not a substitute for personalized investment or financial planning from Modera.
+This material is not a substitute for personalized investment or financial planning from Modera.
 There is no guarantee that the views and opinions expressed herein will come to pass, and the information herein should not be considered a solicitation to engage in a particular investment or financial planning strategy.
-The statements and opinions expressed in this article are subject to change without notice based on changes in the law and other conditions.
+The statements and opinions expressed in this material are relevant as of the date of publication and are subject to change without notice based on changes in the law and other conditions.

 Investing in the markets involves gains and losses and may not be suitable for all investors.
 Information herein is subject to change without notice and should not be considered a solicitation to buy or sell any security or to engage in a particular investment or financial planning strategy.
 Individual client asset allocations and investment strategies differ based on varying degrees of diversification and other factors.
 Diversification does not guarantee a profit or guarantee against a loss.